Key Takeaways

 Robust record-keeping protects both the sponsor and the worker:

-- Copies of sponsored worker passports, visas, and right-to-work checks
+- Copies of sponsored worker passports, visas, and right-to-work checks.
+Read more on maintenance requiremnt in our blog UK visa maintenance and certifying requirements for employers.

 - Employment contracts and job descriptions